 2:00-3:30 p.m., EASTERN, Tuesday, October 4, 2011

 After years of rulemaking, the FCC dramatically revised decades of Pole Attachment regulations.
-Keller and Heckman attorneys Jack Richards and Tom Magee will share their knowledge and experience to help utilities negotiate and operate successfully in the new Pole Attachment environment.
+Keller and Heckman attorney Tom Magee will share his knowledge and experience to help utilities negotiate and operate successfully in the new Pole Attachment environment.
 Attendance is limited to representatives of electric utilities (operating personnel, in-house counsel, etc.).
 Cost is $250 per line (no limit on attendees per line).
 Registration details to follow.
-For further information, please contact Maggie Gibson (202.434.4218; firstname.lastname@example.org).

 State Attorneys General Urge Allocation of 700 MHz D-Block to Public Safety